SS Admiral (1907): Excursion business

-The SS Admiral departed on her first excursion cruise from the St. Louis waterfront in June 1940.
+The SS Admiral departed on her first excursion cruise from the St. Louis waterfront on June 12, 1940.
 The steamer could carry as many as 4,400 passengers.
 At first, operations included many all-day excursions but the market later shifted toward shorter trips.
+The Admiral operated every summer for decades, except in 1945 due to World War II.

 Gangplanks led to the first deck, where popcorn was sold, and later, the company added a souvenir stand.
 The second and third decks were both air-conditioned, and together, these levels were called the "Cabin."
 A large ballroomwith a capacity of about 2,000occupied most of the second deck, overlooked by ceiling tiles decorated with signs of the zodiac.
 Tables and booths were all around the ballroom, and there was a bandstand for live music.
 The second deck also included a bar and a concession stand.
 The third deck, also known as the mezzanine level, was surrounded by large windows and featured several dining and lounge areas.
 A large powder room on the mezzanine was named and styled for Greta Garbo.
 Interior furnishings and other decorations were designed in the Art Deco mode.

 The frame of the fourth level housed unglazed windows, creating a partly open-air deck.
 The main kitchen was located there, as well as a large lounge and dining area, with a cafeteria and a soda jerk.
 The top deck, or "lido deck," was the only place on Admiral available for completely open-air lounging.
 With unobstructed views, this was a vantage point for the St. Louis Arch, the top-terraced homes on the Chouteau's Bluff, the Eads Bridge, the Martin Luther King Bridge and the Jefferson Barracks Bridge.
 Several coin-operated telescopes facilitated close-up views.
 The pilothouse, whistles, lights, and the ship's calliope were also located on the lido deck.
 The vessel was nearby when the Arch was completed in October 1965.

 In 1973, Streckfus Steamers converted Admiral from steam to diesel power, with the side paddlewheels and shafts removed and replaced by large Caterpillar engines and propellers, and a Cat-powered central shaft and propeller added.